-GOAL 4 - SUPPORT CLIMATE CHANGE PROTECTION PROGRAMMES OBJECTIVES TARGETS ACTIVITIES TIMEFRAMES Objective: Reduce Greenhouse Gas Support of national and international protocols on the reduction of greenhouse gases Set up district air quality goals that are linked to climate change mitigation and which talks to all the applicable legislation.
-Long-term 3 rd Generation AQMP Emissions in line with National and International Requirements.
+TIMEFRAMES ed to climate Long-term e applicable 3 rd Generation AQMP lepartmental Short- term to ture Climate Medium-term to adopt Short-term and Continuous use gas and Short-term and Continuous try.
+I PROGRAMMES ACTIVITIES Set up district air quality goals that are linked to climate change mitigation and which talks to all the applicable legislation.
 Support Climate Change through interdepartmental engagement in the execution of current or future Climate Change Strategies in the CWDM.
-Short- term to Medium-term Promote self-regulation by listed industry and to adopt environmental best practices.
-Short-term and Continuous Support the awareness raising of greenhouse gas and carbon footprint reduction strategies to industry.
-Short-term and Continuous
+Promote self-regulation by listed industry and to adopt environmental best practices.
+Support the awareness raising of greenhouse gas and carbon footprint reduction strategies to industry.
+GOAL 4 - SUPPORT CLIMATE CHANGE PROTECTION PROGRAMMES TARGETS Support of national and international protocols on the reduction of greenhouse gases GOAL 4 - SUPPORT CLIM OBJECTIVES Objective: Reduce Greenhouse Gas Emissions in ling with National and International Requirements.